LoredanaB/robocon2021/README.md

   - Assuming you have Python 3.7 or higher (as required for the workshop), just start a shell/command-line and enter: pip install robotframework-requests==0.7.2

 <b>IDE:</b>
-  - Use the IDE or editor of your choice (PyCharm, VSC, etc), but please note that all example/demo code will be written in RIDE.
+  - Use the IDE/editor of your choice (PyCharm, VS Code, etc), but please note that all example/demo code will be shown in RIDE.
 I normally use PyCharm, except for workshops.
-To install RIDE, pleasde follow instructions here: https://github.com/robotframework/RIDE
+However, that really won't have any negative impact.
+To install RIDE, please follow the instructions here: https://github.com/robotframework/RIDE.

-# URLs you need access to during the workshop - Reference
+# URLs you need to have access to during the workshop - For reference

 <b>Robot Framework - RequestsLibrary:</b>
   https://github.com/MarketSquare/robotframework-requests
   https://marketsquare.github.io/robotframework-requests/doc/RequestsLibrary.html

-<b>Robot Framework - Convenience libraries waarvan we gebruik zullen maken:</b>
+<b>Robot Framework convenience libraries that we will use:</b>
   https://robotframework.org/robotframework/latest/libraries/BuiltIn.html
   https://robotframework.org/robotframework/latest/libraries/Collections.html
   https://robotframework.org/robotframework/latest/libraries/OperatingSystem.html